maziggy/BetterTrends/README.md

 A custom Home Assistant integration, that calculates trend values for entities and displays result in a nice way.

-Currently only up to three entities are supported, but this will change in the near future.

 ## Screenshot

 ![image](https://raw.githubusercontent.com/maziggy/BetterTrends/refs/heads/main/screenshots/BetterTrends.png)